 Housing costs in Azusa are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Azusa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Azusa is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Azusa is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Azusa who work in office and administrative support (15.61%), sales jobs (9.70%), and maintenance occupations (8.37%).
+There are especially a lot of people living in Azusa who work in office and administrative support (13.27%), sales jobs (9.63%), and food service (7.94%).

 Azusa is an extremely ethnically-diverse city.
 The people who call Azusa home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Azusa, accounting for 64.51% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Azusa, accounting for 63.07% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Azusa residents report their race to be White, followed by Asian.
-Important ancestries of people in Azusa include Irish, English, Italian, and Swedish.
+Important ancestries of people in Azusa include German, Irish, Italian, English, and French.

-The most common language spoken in Azusa is Spanish.
-Other important languages spoken here include English and Tagalog.
+The most common language spoken in Azusa is English.
+Other important languages spoken here include Spanish and Chinese.